kda2495/IPA_Downloader/README_EN.md

 * Error: license is required - The app was not previously purchased on this Apple ID;
 * Purchase error: app not found - App purchase failed because the app has been removed from the App Store;
 * Purchase error: item is temporarily unavailable - The app was not previously purchased on this Apple ID, the purchase failed because the app has been removed from the App Store;
 * No device found - Device not found.
-Make sure the AppleMobileDeviceSupport64 driver is installed (relevant for Windows);
+Make sure the AppleMobileDeviceSupport64 driver is installed (relevant for Windows).

 ## Troubleshooting:
 #### Provide the following information: